Six months on, Mosul is still digging out its dead

 A photograph of the girl and her bunny will be added to a growing government database of the unclaimed dead.

-She is one of an estimated 10,000 people killed in the nine-month long battle to recapture Iraq's second largest city from ISIS, according to Mosul's municipality chief Abdul Sattar al-Habbo.
+She is one of an estimated 10,000 people killed in the nine-month-long battle to recapture Iraq's second-largest city from ISIS, according to Mosul's municipality chief Abdul Sattar al-Habbo.

 That figure isn't officially acknowledged by Iraqi forces or the United States military, which claims coalition airstrikes killed around 300 people in Mosul.